saucelabs/sauce-docs/docs/api-testing/on-prem/quick-start/integrate-with-your-cicd.md

 ### Step 2 - Generate an API Hook

 The first step of integrating API Fortress into your CI/CD process is to grab the generated API hook for the project in question.
 To do so, go to the Settings panel in API Fortress.
-This view, seen below, can be accessed from anywhere in the application by clicking the gear icon in the top right corner.
+This view, seen below, can be accessed from anywhere in the app by clicking the gear icon in the top right corner.
 Please note that you need Manager access to generate a webhook.
 From Settings, click the API Hooks section to generate the hook for your project.

 <img src={useBaseUrl('img/api-fortress/2018/04/hook.gif')} alt="Hook Gif"/>